slamora/brackets-wiki/Linux-Development-for-Contributors.md

 ```

 This staging folder can be zipped and distributed as a "portable" install that the runtime dependencies are addressed separately.

+FAQ
+====

+1. Why isn't Linux distribution X supported?
+We're currently focused on Ubuntu since [Chromium Embedded Framework (CEF)](https://code.google.com/p/chromiumembedded/) is well tested there both in a development environment and in deployment.
+We're open to contributors helping us support more distributions.